microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 This will take a while and you will be able to see a toaster message in VS Code, showing the progress of the task to provision.

 > [!NOTE]
-> If for some reason the action "Provsion" fails, check your `.env.dev` file to see if you have a variable `AGENT_SCOPE=`.
+> If for some reason the action "Provision" fails, check your `.env.dev` file to see if you have a variable `AGENT_SCOPE=`.
 If present, change the variable value from `shared` to `personal`.

 If you run into a time out issue as shown below, just quit and reopen your VS Code editor and try again.